top of page

 I’d like to say that there’s an easy shortcut to figuring this out, but honestly: the best way to understand your customer’s needs is to be a customer yourself.
 Understand and use your product or service inside and out, in the same way you’d expect your customers to use it.

-If you’ve already got a help center in place and you’re looking to improve it, tools like Help Center Analytics can show you exactly how your customers are engaging with your content.
+If you already have a help center in place and you’re looking to improve it, tools like Help Center Analytics can show you exactly how your customers are engaging with your content.
 You can also find other insights from mining your support tickets for customer feedback and sentiment,

 But nothing beats getting closer to your customers.